 Before a person can consider having a uterine transplant, doctors will need to take their social, physical, and mental health into consideration.

 If a person wants to become pregnant, they may need to take a variety of hormones.
 Often, this will involve hormone replacement therapy (HRT), which typically provides estrogen and progestogen.
-Once the wall of the uterus becomes more than 7 millimeters in thickness, they must take a progesterone supplement.
+Once the wall of the uterus becomes more than

 After the surgery, there may be a